TEACHING

 Professor Hurd teaches undergraduate and graduate courses on religion, law, and global politics; American borders; and the United States and the world.

-In summer 2024, Hurd co-taught an intensive summer course on Religion, Law and Politics with Prof. Carlos Manrique at the University of the Andes in Bogotá.
-She enjoys traveling and teaching abroad, and has been visiting faculty at Sciences-Po Paris and the Universidad Autónoma de Madrid.
+In 2024 Hurd co-taught a summer course on Religion, Law, and Politics with Prof. Carlos Manrique at the University of the Andes in Bogotá.
+She enjoys traveling and teaching abroad and has been visiting faculty at Sciences-Po Paris and the Universidad Autónoma de Madrid.

-Hurd co-curates the open access Teaching Law and Religion Case Study Archive, offering legal cases and background materials for teaching on the intersections of law, religion, and politics globally in religious studies, political science, anthropology, sociology, international relations, and legal studies.
+Hurd co-curates the open access Teaching Law and Religion Case Study Archive, offering legal cases and background materials on the intersections of law, religion, and politics around the world.

 Undergraduate